MINISTRYGmbH/morrow-core/docs/debugging.md

 Errors & Exceptions
 -------------------

 Morrow's preferred way is to work with exceptions.
 For that reason errors throw exceptions, so you can catch them as you would do with normal exceptions.
-Furthermore we integrated a state-of-the-art-top-level-exception-handler&trade;.
+Furthermore we integrated a state-of-the-art-top-level-exception-handler&#8482;.

 ~~~{.php}
 try {